slayerjk/http-param-to-db/README.md

-What program does: run web server, listen for correct call and write call's param("value") to db.
+What program does: run web server, listen for correct call and write call's param(url param('value') or json body('UUID')) to db.

 This program uses Sqllite3 dbms.
 Required github.com/ncruces/go-sqlite3/driver.